arrow arrow arrow arrow

 • Graduation: Northwood High School, 1962, Silver Spring, Montgomery County, Maryland USA.
 4

 • Military Service: Air Force, Between Jan 1963 and Feb 1964, Texas and Turkey.
-4 Discharge was occassioned by an X-Ray revealing a portion of the skull that was not covered by tissue.
+4 Discharge was occassioned by an X-Ray revealing a portion of the skull that was not covered by sufficient bone.
 This was from an operation that happened when he was 6 months old.
-That operation removed a large area of infection and left a small part of the skull covered only by the skin.
+That operation removed a large area of infection and left a small part of the skull covered only by a thin layer of bone and the skin.

 • Residence: 818 Kellogg Rd, Between Aug 1963 and Jul 1971.